war/asset-loading/README.md

 Animated scale data is also pulled in the same way described for translations.

 ### ModelLoader::getMeshAnimationData
 Fetches any animations for a given `tinygltf::Mesh` object.
 The process is similar to what has been described in  [ModelLoader::getNodeAnimationData](ModelLoader.md#ModelLoader%3A%3AgetNodeAnimationData).
-If no animations exist for the given mesh, then the fucntion exits.
+If no animations exist for the given mesh, then the function exits.

 ### ModelLoader::getTranslation
-Gets the static translation for a given node, by querying the `tinygltf::Node::translation` variable (if specified for this node).
+Gets the static translation for a given node by querying the `tinygltf::Node::translation` variable (if specified for this node).
 ```cpp
 	if(!node.translation.empty())
 		glm::vec3 translation = glm::vec3(node.translation[0], node.translation[1], node.translation[2]);
 ```
 ### ModelLoader::getRotation
-Gets the static rotation for a given node, by querying the `tinygltf::Node::rotation` variable (if specified for this node).
+Gets the static rotation for a given node by querying the `tinygltf::Node::rotation` variable (if specified for this node).
 ```cpp
 	if(!node.rotation.empty())
 		glm::quat rotation = glm::quat(node.rotation[3], node.rotation[0], node.rotation[1], node.rotation[2]);
 ```
 ### ModelLoader::getScale
-Gets the static scale for a given node, by querying the `tinygltf::Node::scale` variable (if specified for this node).
+Gets the static scale for a given node by querying the `tinygltf::Node::scale` variable (if specified for this node).
 ```cpp
 	if(!node.scale.empty())
 		glm::vec3 scale = glm::vec3(node.scale[0], node.scale[1], node.scale[2]);
 ```

 ### ModelLoader::getTransformMatrix
-Gets the static transform matrix for a given node, by querying the `tinygltf::Node::matrix` variable (if specified for this node).
+Gets the static transform matrix for a given node by querying the `tinygltf::Node::matrix` variable (if specified for this node).
 ```cpp
 	if(!node.matrix.empty()){
 		glm::mat4 matrix = glm::mat4(